Lean Coffee Facilitator’s Guide

 - (optional) Particularly if you are working with a group where at least some of them are not familiar with Lean Coffee, consider suggesting a “theme” for the conversation, such as a particular question that you wish them to focus on answering or a problem you want to help them solve.

-- Ask each person to write down topics that they would like to talk about on separate sticky notes or note cards.
-Give them a set amount of time, ideally three to five minutes.
+- Ask each person to write down topics that they would like to talk about on separate cards (Post-it notes, note cards, or virtual boxes).
+Give them a set amount of time, ideally no more than three to five minutes.
 Be sure to give them one or more warnings before time expires.

-- Have everyone lay out their cards in the “To Do” (aka “To Discuss”) column.
+- Have everyone arrange their cards in the “To Do” (aka “To Discuss”) column.

 - Ask them to look for duplicates (where duplicates exist, lay one similar item on top of another), and to clarify, if anything they wrote is unclear to anyone else in the group.